rust-cli/book/src/tutorial/output.md

 </aside>

-In Rust this is achieved
+In Rust, this is achieved
 with `println!` and `eprintln!`, the former printing to `stdout` and the latter to `stderr`.